 At Air Camp, Scouts can go rock climbing and biking.
 You can try your hand at tomahawk throwing and archery.
-If you’re a Cub Scout, you can play fun games and shoot BB guns.
+If you’re a Cub Scout, you can play fun games.

 But mostly, Air Camp is all about aviation.